 I applied an even thin coat to the entire couch and then started doing more coats on the high-use areas, then finished up by one last coat on the entire couch.
 You should let it dry a little between coatings, but I found that it was pretty dry by the time I made my way back to recoat.

 The bottle says that one can will do one whole couch, and I was a bit skeptical at first, but it totally did…and I even did both sides of the cushions and both of the pillows.
 I just kept lightly coating until the can was empty.
 It does say on the can that several thin layers is better than one thick one…btw.

 Next I left the room and let it dry for a while.
 It dries really quickly so I just went downstairs for like a half hour then took off all of the protecting tape and paper.
-The air is really dry here in Utah though, so if you live somewhere that is quite humid it may take a bit longer to dry.
+The air is really dry here in my neck of the woods though, so if you live somewhere that is quite humid it may take a bit longer to dry.

 And put it all back together.
 Yay!
 Now I don’t have to worry about whatever the kids might spill on it in its very not ideal location in the playroom.

 Like I said before…this is not a project to get intimidated by.

 It is really easy and YOU CAN DO IT YOURSELF!

 I think that start to finish I busted the whole thing out in an hour.
 It is entirely likely that it only took me that long because I was being a bit of a perfectionist about it.
 Don’t just slap it on there.
 Make sure that you are applying it as evenly as you can manage.